bahrus/xtal-deco/README.md

 ## Recursive Tree Structures

-For recursive tree structures, like
+For recursive tree structures, you can, in addition to the next sibling, target children of the target element via the whereTargetSelector/where-target-selector property / attribute.

 ## Running locally